-APACC’s mission is to help strengthen Asian Pacific American families living in Visitation Valley by providing linguistically and culturally appropriate programs and services.
+APACC’s mission is to help strengthen Asian Pacific American families living in Visitacion Valley by providing linguistically and culturally appropriate programs and services.
 Our clients are mostly low and moderate income immigrant families with limited or no English proficiency.
-The goal of our programs are to ensure that our clients receive support in the form of education, resources and referrals needed to adapt and become self sufficient.
+The goal of our programs is to ensure that our clients receive support in the form of education, resources and referrals needed to adapt and become self sufficient.
 Our ultimate goal is for families to thrive and our community to be confident, healthy, strong and safe.

 APACC is a 501c (3) non-profit organization dedicated to serving the underprivileged Asian communities.
 We were founded in 1999 by a group of Asian immigrants who saw the need for social services in their communities in order to help families thrive in America.
 To this day, the core of our programs are still social services.
 Our impactful and professionally supported programs are the critical foundation to ensure that the Asian communities receive support in education, resources, and referrals needed to adapt and become self-sufficient with equal empowerment opportunities for families to thrive, and for communities to become confident, healthy and strong.